SiChiTong/flappy_automation_test/README.md

 # Flappy Bird Automation Game

-This repository contains the Flappy Bird game modified to be controlled with ROS as well as the C++ algorithm to automatically control it.
+This repository contains the Flappy Bird game, modified to be controlled with ROS as well as the C++ algorithm to automatically control it.

 ![Flappy](flappy_cover.png)